Gross pollutant trap (GPT) sensors

 Infrastructure required

-Data from the sensors is transmitted to a LoRa WAN gateway that covers a radius of 4-6 km and supports a number of sensors.
+Data from the sensors is transmitted to a LoRa WAN gateway.

 Installation of the sensors is quick, simply requiring positioning above the asset’s collection area.
 Sensors require little maintenance.
 In future deployments, snap-lock frames will be attached to grates from which a sensor can simply be exchanged, or an external QR code can be read for automatic registration of the sensor at a new location.